EXSyst/recent-projects/README.md

 There is a setting if you prefer a text-only list.

-## Remote-ftp package
+## Remote-FTP integration
-This package support remote-ftp config.
+This package can read [Remote-FTP](https://atom.io/packages/remote-ftp) config files.
 The remote path is displayed.
 If you want to auto connect your remote projects, there is a setting for that.